srackham/drake/README.md

   time or size no longer matches those recorded immediately after the task had last executed successfully.

+- Before exiting Drake saves the target and prerequisite file properties of tasks that have successfully executed:

-- The execution directory defaults to the current working directory and can be changed using the Drake `--directory` command-line option.
+  * File properties are saved to a file named `.drake.cache.json` in the drakefile execution directory (this file path can be changed using the Drake `--cache` command-line option).
+  * Task target and prerequisite file properties are recorded immediately after successful task execution (if a task fails its properties are not updated).

-- Drake saves target and prerequisite file properties to a file named `.drake.cache.json` in the drakefile execution directory.
-A `.drake.cache.json` file will not be created until a file task has successfully executed.
+  * A cache file will not be created until at least one file task has successfully executed.

 ### Asynchronous task actions
 Normally you will want tasks to execute sequentially i.e. the next